Vipul23/CryptoAlerts/README.md

     ```
 4. Run `docker compose up --build` or `docker compose up --build -d` to not see logs
 5. The apis will be available at `http://localhost:8000`
-6. There is a superuser created with the credentials provided in the `docker.env` & `.env` files

 # Endpoints